aws-solutions/digital-evidence-archive-on-aws/README.md

 #### Create Test User
 - This will generate a test user in your deployed Cognito instance, and output to your terminal the API credentials for this user.
 > example:
-`npm run create-cognito-user -- --username=jdoe --firstname=johnny --lastname=doe --usergroup=CaseWorkerGroup --password=somepw`
+`npm run create-cognito-user -- --username=jdoe --firstname=johnny --lastname=doe --usergroup=CaseWorker --password=somepw`
 #### Get credential for a Test User
 - This will retrieve, and print to the terminal, API credentials for an existing user.
 > example: